 4. PMOs properly manage transformations

 Introducing new technology often involves including new teams and building new skills to make sure the adoption process is as smooth as possible.
-As the central hub of truth, PMOs are able to see the big picture impact of digital transformation initiatives, manage potential bottlenecks or pressure points and optimise their ongoing processes to make sure digital transformation initiatives are successful.
+As the central hub of truth, PMOs are able to see the big-picture impact of digital transformation initiatives, manage potential bottlenecks or pressure points and optimise their ongoing processes to make sure digital transformation initiatives are successful.
 Managing digital transformation involves making sure that all the necessary resources, skills, feedback systems, and data collection practices are in place.

 5. PMOs enable successful digital adoption

 PMOs can help show employees just how exciting and useful tools can be to increase employee engagement and investment into a new tool.
 From providing interactive demos to hosting learning sessions, PMOs have the critical role of getting people excited about the digital initiative, giving them all the necessary resources they need to effectively use or implement the digital tool and encouraging greater usage of the tools or process.
-When more people use the tool there is more data to properly evaluate the digital initiatives’ overall effectiveness.
+When more people use the tool, there is more data to properly evaluate the digital initiatives’ overall effectiveness.

-Some ways to encourage greater usage of tools or processes can be through highlighting successes made through the digital initiative with teams and throughout the organisation.
+Some ways to encourage greater usage of tools or processes can be by highlighting successes made through the digital initiative with teams and throughout the organisation.
 If people can see how the initiative is benefiting others, they may be more inclined to try to make it work for themselves.

 Get started on your digital transformation program with pmo365

-What better way to get started on your digital transformation program than partnering with leading PPM experts and building a solution that meets your exact needs? pmo365 is a Microsoft endorsed Project Portfolio Management solution that designs fit for purpose PPM solutions that cater to your unique business needs and aim to give you complete visibility and control over your organisation and its projects.
+What better way to get started on your digital transformation program than partnering with leading PPM experts and building a solution that meets your exact needs? pmo365 is a Microsoft-endorsed Project Portfolio Management solution that designs fit-for-purpose PPM solutions that cater to your unique business needs and aim to give you complete visibility and control over your organisation and its projects.